-A prosecutor has the authority to supervise compliance with the law both before prosecution and during preliminary proceedings.
+A prosecutor supervises compliance with the law both before prosecution and during preliminary proceedings.
 In carrying out their supervisory duties, prosecutors have the power to:

-- issue binding instructions to members of the police, before criminal proceedings begin, during the investigation and summary investigation of criminal acts, and to impose time limits for handling a case; any instruction must be included in the relevant case file;.
+- issue binding instructions to members of the police force before criminal proceedings begin and during the investigation and summary investigation of criminal acts, and to impose time limits for handling a case; any instruction must be included in the relevant case file;

-- request files, documents, materials and reports on the status of a police investigation when a prosecution has already begun, in order to establish whether the police launched the prosecution promptly and are acting correctly;
+- request files, documents, materials and reports on the status of a police investigation once a prosecution has begun, in order to establish whether the police launched the prosecution promptly and are acting appropriately;

-- participate in police actions, carry out individual investigative activities or conduct the entire investigation or summary investigation, issue a decision in any case; in doing so, the prosecutor must act in accordance with the Act; complaints against prosecutors’ decisions may be lodged in the same way as against police decisions;
+- take part in police operations, carry out individual investigative activities or conduct an entire investigation or a summary investigation, and issue a decision relating to any case; in doing so, the prosecutor must act in accordance with the law; complaints against prosecutors’ decisions may be lodged in the same way as against police decisions;

-- refer the matter back to the police with instructions to supplement the investigation or summary investigation and determine a time limit for this; the prosecutor notifies both the accused and the injured person that a case has been referred back;
+- refer a case back to the police with instructions to supplement an investigation or summary investigation, and set a time limit for so doing; the prosecutor notifies both the accused and the injured person that a case has been referred back;